TIBCOSoftware/snappydata/README.md

 }
 # Tables are created
 ```
-The output of the job can be found in CreateAndLoadAirlineDataJob_timestamp.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
+The output of the job can be found in CreateAndLoadAirlineDataJob.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
 You can see the size of the column tables on Spark UI which by default can be seen at http://hostNameOfLead:4040.

 #### OLAP and OLTP Store